allegroai/clearml-docs/docs/webapp/webapp_exp_track_visual.md

 ### Container
 The Container section list the following information:
-* Image - a pre-configured Docker that ClearML Agent will use to remotely execute this task (see [Building Docker containers](../clearml_agent/clearml_agent_docker.md))
+* Image - a pre-configured container that ClearML Agent will use to remotely execute this task (see [Building Docker containers](../clearml_agent/clearml_agent_docker.md))
-* Arguments - add Docker arguments
+* Arguments - add container arguments
-* Setup shell script - a bash script to be executed inside the Docker before setting up the task's environment
+* Setup shell script - a bash script to be executed inside the container before setting up the task's environment

 :::important
 To [rerun](webapp_exp_tuning.md) a task through the UI in the listed container, the ClearML Agent executing the task must be running in